JustHolland/ReelFilms/README.md

     General App Idea/Purpose

-    Reel Film is full stack app that has information on movies, specifically documentaries .
+    Reel Film is full stack app that has information on movies.
+User can store add movies that are interesting to them specifically documentaries .

     Models including field names and their datatypes